exceptionless/Website/content/news/2015/2015-08-27-squash-bugs-faster-speed-up-development-with-exceptionless.md

 ## **IT'S. THAT.
 EASY.**

-> “Exceptionless allows us to prioritize fixes smarter by showing frequently occurring errors.
-In real time!” - Ryan H.
+> "Exceptionless allows us to prioritize fixes smarter by showing frequently occurring errors.
+In real time!" - Ryan H.

 The only thing you need to get started is a <a href="https://be.exceptionless.io/signup" target="_blank">**free** Exceptionless account</a>, or you can even <a href="/self-hosting-exceptionless-free-and-fast/" target="_blank">host it yourself</a>!
 Once you have that, you can user the <a href="https://github.com/exceptionless/Exceptionless.JavaScript" target="_blank">JavaScript </a>or .<a href="https://github.com/exceptionless/Exceptionless.Net" target="_blank">NET</a> client to get started pushing events to your new dashboard.